clemdemort/clemdemort/README.md

 - Hi, I’m @clemdemort!
 - I’m interested in computer graphics and game engines
-- I’m currently learning how to use Linux so i might not be as active as i used to be(at least on here), progress should return soon(tm) though!
+- I’m currently learning OpenGL and GLSL alongside linux (Which is MUCH easier than you would think so give it a try!)
 - I primarily use C++ in my applications but I also have some experience with python and C.
 - I also have a lot of experience with